The Metro Phoenix Apartment Market (Q1 2019)

 Town Hall Meetings – Good Info.

 At our last Town Hall Meeting we had almost 100 attendees and focused on “How to Find Apartment Opportunities.”
 In addition to the insight from our group, we had representatives from CoStar, Yardi Matrix, Vizzda, American Title, Lane-Nach (legal) and Avant Garde RMS, with each talking about what they offer to help acquisition.
 If you need contact info for them, let us know.
-Our next meeting is scheduled for Wednesday, June 12, and will focus on exit strategies as well as our apartment market update.
-More info on this meeting will be available soon.
-Registration will again be at www.KLCG-Events.com/reg
+Our next meeting was Wednesday, June 12, and covered apartment exit strategies as well as our apartment market update.

 2019 New Apartment Construction Still Strong